Page last updated:

 Overview – reddish / darker skin staining above the ankle

-If you have darker skin staining (haemosiderin) on the lower legs above the ankles, this is likely to be caused by venous hypertension insufficiency.
+Changes to your normal skin tone on the lower legs, normally above the ankles, which may present as darker skin staining (haemosiderin).
+This is likely to be caused by venous hypertension.

 Consider and observe